Research & Publications

 High-throughput B cell receptor (BCR) repertoire sequencing

-We have developed many widely used computational methods for AIRR-seq data processing and analysis.
+We have developed many widely used computational methods for bulk and single-cell AIRR-seq data processing and analysis.
 These methods are available to the wider scientific community through the Immcantation framework, which provides a start-to-finish analytical ecosystem for high-throughput AIRR-seq datasets, with a focus on B cell receptor (BCR) repertoire profiling.
-Working in close collaboration with basic experimental and clinical groups, we have been applying our methods to gain biological insights in several systems, including: infection (HIV, Salmonella, West Nile virus, Lyme), vaccination (influenza), allergy (allergic rhinitis, atopic asthma) and autoimmune disease (Multiple Sclerosis, Myasthenia Gravis).
+Working in close collaboration with basic experimental and clinical groups, we have been applying our methods to gain biological insights in several systems, including: infection (SARS-CoV-2, HIV, Salmonella, West Nile virus, Lyme), vaccination (influenza), allergy (allergic rhinitis, atopic asthma) and autoimmune disease (Multiple Sclerosis, Myasthenia Gravis).
 We are also active members of the AIRR Community.

-Immune signatures of human infection and vaccination responses
+Multi-omic immune signatures of human infection and vaccination responses

 Individual variations in immune status and function produce significant heterogeneity in infection and vaccination responses.
 For example, West Nile virus infection is usually asymptomatic, but can cause severe neurological disease and death, particularly in older patients.
 Our research leverages recent advances in immune profiling methods to characterize diverse states of human immune system (in health and disease, and following infection and vaccination).
 We have developed several computational methods for large-scale genetic network modeling, including: